guenchi/json/README.md

 ### Exemples

-token is a common json string, such as queries from a database:
+token (see the exemple.sc) is a common json string, such as queries from a database:

 > (display token)
 ```
 [{"Number":1,